Board of Visitors

 Mike Elder (2021-2025)

-Mike Elder is the head of business relations and regional business development for Novozymes, covering North America.
-Approaching $1 billion in sales in the United States and Canada, Novozymes, which has its North American base in Franklinton, North Carolina, is a global biotechnology company headquartered in Denmark.
-With more than 39 years of experience in industrial biotechnology, Elder began his career as a microbiologist with the company in 1981, where his career progression has spanned a variety of functional disciplines.
-In 2000, he entered sales as global strategic account manager leading regional industry sales teams in North America and South America.
-As a strategic account manager for 17 years, Elder built his career on developing partnerships, including longstanding relationships with Cargill, Tate & Lyle, Anheuser-Busch, Ingredion and PepsiCo.
-He has driven Novozymes business partnerships in 15 countries over the past decade.
-In his current role, he relies on his deep understanding of Novozymes’ technology and capabilities to find new business partners and opportunities for the company.
-Elder currently serves on several boards: the NC State University College of Agriculture and Life Sciences Research Foundation, the North Carolina Biosciences Organization, the Research Triangle Regional Partnership, the North Carolina Biotechnology Center Ag Tech Advisory Council and the Industry Advisory Committee for Feed the Dialogue.
-He also serves on the Plant Science Advocacy Task Force.
+Mike Elder recently retired as the head of business relations and regional business development for Novozymes, covering North America.
+Novozymes, which has its North American base in Franklinton, North Carolina, is a global biotechnology company headquartered in Denmark.
+With more than 40 years of experience in industrial biotechnology, Elder began his career as a microbiologist with the company in 1981, where his career progression has spanned a variety of functional disciplines.
+In 2000, he entered sales as a global strategic account manager leading regional industry sales teams in North America and South America.
+As a strategic account manager for 17 years, Elder built his career on developing partnerships, including longstanding relationships with Cargill, Tate & Lyle, Anheuser-Busch, Ingredion, and PepsiCo.
+He serves on the NC State College of Agriculture and Life Sciences Research Foundation.
 Elder earned a B.S. degree in chemistry from Gardner-Webb University.

 Cristina Fernández Pierce (2018-2026)

-Fernández Pierce graduated from NC State University with a degree in political science in 1982 and from the University of Georgia School of Law in 1985.
-She was born in Havana, Cuba, and is bilingual.
+Cristina Fernández Pierce graduated from NC State University with a degree in political science in 1982 and from the University of Georgia School of Law in 1985.
+She was born in Havana, Cuba, has lived in Spain, Argentina, Puerto Rico, and the United States. and is bilingual.

 Vinton E. Fountain III (2016-2024)